CrabbyDisk/Modertron-RPG/README.md

 # Modertron RPG
-This is a rpg for the PhoenixSC discord and Modertron bot.
-This is not intended to be used seperately.
+This is an RPG for the Phoenix SC discord server and Modertron bot inspired by Minecraft.
+This is not intended to be used seperately outside of that.
+This game is currently is development.
+No release date is confirmed yet.

+For questions or to check on the progress please join the [discord](https://discord.gg/AwVEY2K83C).